 The term, narcissism, comes from the Greek mythology tale of Narcissus, who fell in love with his own image, while gazing into a pool of water.
 This concept of Narcissism was introduced by Sigmund Freud in 1914.
 If you’re interested in learning more, you can read his essay entitled On Narcissism.

 Narcissists can also be very charming and extravagant, showering you with undivided attention and thoughtful gifts – in the beginning.
 Overtime, their true character, or lack thereof, will be revealed.
-They are disturbed individuals, who most likely suffered an injury in childhood that was deeply wounding, which arrested their emotional development.
+They are disturbed individuals, who suffered an injury during childhood that was deeply wounding.
+This wounding arrested their emotional development.

 Affiliate Links ✔️